AndreAdrian/65C02-ICP/README.md

 putword = $FFE6 ; jsr output 4 Hex digits as ASCII, in: monword=word
 putcrlf = $FFF0 ; jsr output Carrige Return, Line Feed
 ```
 The second program is int.asm.
 This is a 16Bit integer package with some basic ASCIIZ string subroutines.
 For subroutine arguments (parameters) I use register A=low byte, X=high byte.
 Or you can place the parameters into "well known" zero page variables and call the subroutines.
 The 16Bit integer package is fast.
-I use the fastest multiplication and division subroutines from the net and I use my own fast decimal to integer conversation subroutine.
-The same dec2int idea I used in the 1980s for my Z80 32Bit integer package.
+I use the fastest multiplication and division subroutines from the net and I use my own fast integer to decimal conversation subroutine.
+The same int2dec idea I used in the 1980s for my Z80 32Bit integer package.
 The int api is:
 ```
 intsign = $9   ; 1 byte used by dec2int, intdiv, i32div
 intarg  = $A   ; 2 bytes 16bit argument